MatissesProjects/LinkedInJobHelper/README.md

 an interesting company is one that seems like they are building something that might be useful and fun

 I want to be able to toggle different filters in the extension window, and have them effect the page directly

+## Technology
+I want this to be in pure css js and html as much as we can